A step by step Travel to India guide

 The land of saints and snake charmers, India had formed over 100 million years ago.
 It collided with the Himalayas 50 million years ago and was formed as a separate area within the Asian continent.
 It has more than one billion people today with different cultures, ethnicities, and religions & definitely stands out compared to every other country in the world.
 Here are some great facts and achievements India boasts of:

 Varanasi is one of the oldest places in India and across the world.
 It is situated on the banks of the river Ganga and is about 3000 years old.

 Hindu mythology also states that Lord Shiva founded this city more than 5000 years ago.
-It is currently one of the most visited places amongst Indians & tourists for its grand aarti ceremony that takes place on the ghats, the grand temples, its beautiful silk sarees and ornaments.
+It is currently one of the most visited places amongst Indians & tourists for its grand aarti ceremony on the ghats, grand temples, beautiful silk sarees, and ornaments.
 For more information about Hindu Gods, click here.

 Lonar Lake in Maharashtra

 Lonar Lake in Maharashtra was formed by a meteor over 52,00 years ago.
 It is 4 hours away from Ahmedabad and is quite an astronomical marvel.

 Shani Shingnapur attracts over 40,000 devotees each year due to its houses made without doors and locks.
 The inhabitants here believe that God is the guardian of their village, and He will keep them safe and secure.
 Shani Shingnapur is located in Maharashtra and is one of the rarest places on earth.